Daiz/typescript-webapp-template/README.md

-# Webpack & Typescript Boilerplate
+# Webpack & TypeScript Boilerplate

 This is my personal lean boilerplate for getting quickly started with Webpack & TypeScript projects.